Doctor of Philosophy in Geosciences

 - Minimum credit hours of research and dissertation, which may include 6 hours of master’s degree thesis credits (36 hours)

 - Minimum credit hours of graduate credit in course work and independent study, including master’s degree course work (36 hours)

 - Minimum credit hours of course work outside the major area (12 hours)

 - Maximum credit hours of independent study (12 hours)

 - Maximum credit hours of 6000-level course work (24 hours)

-Students may be required to complete prerequisite undergraduate courses and remove deficiencies without graduate credit, resulting in a program of more than 72 credit hours.
+Students may be required to complete prerequisite undergraduate courses and remove deficiencies without graduate credit which may result in a program of more than 72 credit hours.
 If approved by the advisory committee (see below), as many as 30 credit hours of course work and research completed in a master’s degree program at any accredited institution may be distributed, as outlined above, among the 72 hours of graduate credit.
 Not more than 12 credit hours of approved doctoral-level courses beyond the M.S. may be transferred from another institution.
-A GPA of at least a 3.3 must be maintained.
+A GPA of at least 3.3 must be maintained.
 These requirements are not variable except under special circumstances and with permission of the student’s advisor and the Dean of the Graduate School.